 The focus is inspired by the substantial, multidimensional and multi-theoretical discussions and debates on perceptions of the Arctic in the 2017 Academy’s sessions (see Final Report of 2017 Calotte Academy at https://calotte-academy.com).
 This overarching theme ‘Perceptions of the Arctic: Rich or Scarce, Mass-scale or Traditional, Conflict or Cooperation?’ started a new thematic phase emphasizing discourses, premises, paradigms and methods.
 The 2018 Academy will continue it by having the main focus on discourses on the Arctic, as well as interdisciplinary theories and methods of Arctic research.

 The Calotte Academy calls established researchers and early-career scientists, particularly PhD candidates and post-docs, with different academic backgrounds to participate and present their work in the 2018 Calotte Academy.

 The deadline for abstracts and freely formulated funding applications for PhD candidates and post-docs will be February 15, 2018.

 For more detailed information about the 2018 Calotte Academy, please contact with the co-coordinators Researcher, PhD candidate Gerald Zojer (e-mail: email@example.com), or PhD candidate Salla Kalliojärvi (e-mail: firstname.lastname@example.org) at University of Lapland.

 |Language of instruction||English|

 |Institution||University of Lapland|

-|Fields of study|
+|Fields of study||Basic/broad, general programmes|

-|Teaching place||Rovaniemi and Inari, Finland; Neiden and Kirkenes, Norway; Murmansk and Apatity, Russia|
+|Teaching place||Rovaniemi, Salla and Inari, Finland; Kirkenes and Neiden, Norway; Apatity, Lovozero and Murmansk, Russia|